 Other notable inclusions in 2021R1

 The following features are issued with a word of caution.
-Changes to accounts and versions can impact the current set up and structure of your model.
-If you are interesting in making any changes to your accounts, it is advised that you contact a QMetrix consultant.
+Changes to accounts and versions can impact the current setup and structure of your model.
+If you are interested in making any changes to your accounts, it is advised that you contact a QMetrix consultant.

-Creating calculated accounts has become more flexible in the 2021R1 release with the introduction of a data entry override setting.
-This will allow users to override the formula for a particular version and allow them to manually enter values without affecting the calculations for other versions.
+Creating calculated accounts has become more flexible in the 2021R1 release by introducing a data entry override setting.
+This will allow users to override the formula for a particular version and allow them to enter values without affecting the calculations for other versions manually.

 This feature is available on calculated cube accounts, custom accounts and GL accounts with master formulas.

-There is also the introduction of a disable version specific formular setting property which allows the user to delete the override formula.
+The introduction of a “disable version specific formula” setting property allows the user to delete the override formula.
 When this is enabled, the account will pick up the default formula for all versions (including locked versions).

-In previous releases, when a version was copied it would only include the default formulas, leaving behind any override properties.
+When a version was copied in previous releases, it would only include the default formulas, leaving behind any override properties.
 Now there is the option to Copy All Override Formulas when you copy versions.

-There is now an import account structure button in both the cube and modeled sheet builders.
-This feature is an excellent addition as it will make the process of managing and updating the account structures of modeled and cube sheets a lot more efficient.
+There is now an import account structure button in both the cube and modelled sheet builders.
+This feature is an excellent addition as it will make managing and updating the account structures of modelled and cube sheets a lot more efficient.

-Workday Adaptive Planning’s 2020R2 release has seen a number of enhancements from all aspects of the interface including Reporting, Modelling and Integration.
-These enhancements have helped streamline the budgeting and planning process for many of our Workday Adaptive Planning clients.
+Workday Adaptive Planning’s 2020R2 release has seen several enhancements from all aspects of their interface, including Reporting, Modelling and Integration.
+These enhancements have helped streamline the budgeting and planning process for many of our Workday users.